 Our work on holographic materials has targeted holograms that are electrically switchable.
 Electrically switchable liquid crystals are all around us in liquid crystal displays (LCDs), as found in calculator or wristwatch displays and laptop screens.
 We have used photopolymerization of liquid crystalline monomers to produce holographic LCDs, holograms that can be turned on and off.
 A current focus is the design of sequential multiphoton processes to increase the resolution of the hologram writing process.
 Advances in this area will be broadly applicable even beyond holography.
 Another recent focus is the use of holography in the design of hydrogel sensors.

-The collage at right represents several of the methods and molecules used by our group.
+The collage at left represents several of the methods and molecules used by our group.
 Clockwise from upper left, the methods are cyclic voltammetry (showing reversible transformations among three oxidation levels), IR spectroscopy (expanded spectra of three different redox levels), EPR spectroscopy (used to characterize mixed-valence states), and UV-Vis-Near IR spectroscopy (showing a variety of electronic transitions).
 The molecules, from top to bottom, are a molecular jumper cable, a liquid crystalline monomer used for switchable holograms, and an example of a conjugated diruthenium complex.

 - Dinca, S. A.; Allis, D. G.; Moskowitz, M. D.; Sponsler, M. B.; Hudson, B. S. Preparation of Ordered Polyacetylene by Solid-State Polymerization in Nanoscale Confinement.
 Chem.
 Mater.
 2020, http://dx.doi.org/10.1021/acs.chemmater.9b03644, in press.